 Half of the energy generated from ‘home-grown’ fuels (including fossil fuels like coal and gas) now comes from renewable sources.
 That’s up from less than a third in 2013.

-You can choose safe, home-grown clean energy for your home or business by switching to Good Energy’s 100% renewable electricity and green gas.
+You can choose safe, home-grown clean energy for your home or business by switching to Good Energy’s 100% renewable power.